 - the availability of the Office of the University Ombudsperson for information about student rights and responsibilities and guidance on policy and procedure /ombuds/.

-A copy of the Finding of Departure from Academic Integrity form and all related documentation will be forwarded to the office of the Associate Dean (Academic).
-No documents related to the finding will be retained ny your professor or in Departmental student files.
+A copy of the Finding of Departure from Academic Integrity form and all related documentation will be forwarded to the Academic Integrity Administrator in the Faculty of Arts and Science office.
+No documents related to the finding will be retained by your professor or in Departmental student files.
 If the departure occurred in a remotely proctored exam, the video recording of the exam will be retained by the Faculty Office for as long as the rest of the documentation is retained.
 See the FAQs for information on how long documents and recordings will be retained.

 6. In some cases, the instructor will refer the sanction associated with a finding or departure from academic integrity to the Associate Dean (Academic).